CrystalTechSAS/jcrystal_documentation/server/webservices.md

 }
 ```

 We'll know see how jCrystal uses each component of a method to define a web service.
+If you want to see examples, jump to that section.

 ### Parameters